olimiemma/AI-Inference-with-Hugging-Face-Pipelines/README.md

-# Mastering AI Inference with Hugging Face Pipelines
+#AI Inference with Hugging Face Pipelines

-This repository contains a comprehensive Jupyter Notebook, `Sentiment_Analysis_and_HF_Pipelines.ipynb`, designed as a hands-on guide to leveraging the high-level `pipeline` API from the Hugging Face `transformers` and `diffusers` libraries.
-This notebook is your gateway to performing a wide array of powerful AI tasks—from Natural Language Processing (NLP) to image and audio generation—with just a few lines of Python code.
+This repository contains a comprehensive Jupyter Notebook, `Sentiment_Analysis_and_HF_Pipelines.ipynb`, designed as a hands-on to leveraging the high-level `pipeline` API from the Hugging Face `transformers` and `diffusers` libraries.
+This notebook is a gateway to performing a wide array of powerful AI tasks—from Natural Language Processing (NLP) to image and audio generation—with just a few lines of Python code.

 ## 🚀 Project Overview